 Academic job structure

-Academic staff and support and administrative staff
+Academic staff rising faster than support and management staff

 Dynamics of the academic job market

-Men and women in academia
+Less women in academia

 - The share of female researchers in the Netherlands and other countries